dekuNukem/daytripper/quick_start_guide.md

 Those are just two suggestions, you can get as creative as you want!

-Word of warning though, the Neodymium magnet is rather brittle, so don't let it smash into metal objects or it might chip or shatter.
+Word of warning though, the Neodymium magnet is rather brittle, so don't let it smash into metal objects, or it might chip or shatter.

 ## Best Practices (Important!!!)